 Sixteen-year-old activist Sahithi, who lives in a region of India beset by pollution-caused lake fires, develops an app to make water testing crowdsourceable.
 Spirited Bangka Island.
 Indonesia, students Intan and Nuha want to offset the corrosive effects of legal and illegal tin mining in their city by creating a filter for dredgers to use.
-Jared, a descendant of Hawaiians who survived tsunamis, works on how to track the spread of arsenic into cities from a pond where it had been dumped for decades.
-Meanwhile, three and change agents - not just a science Monterrey, Mexico, kids, disturbed by their industrialized city's terrible air quality, develop a photocatalytic paint that would halt the spread of pollutants the way trees curb global warming.
+Jared, a descendant of Hawaiians who survived tsunamis, works on how to track the spread of arsenic into cities from a pond where it had been Monterrey, Mexico, kids, disturbed by their industrialized city's terrible air quality, develop a photocatalytic paint that would halt the spread of pollutants the way trees curb global warming.